jschrier/blog/_posts/2023-06-03-Resisting-the-Subharmonicon.md

 ---
-Title: "Resisting the Subharmonicon"
+title: "Resisting the Subharmonicon"
-Date: 2023-06-03
+date: 2023-06-03
-Tags: music synth analog supercollider
+tags: music synth analog supercollider
 ---

 The [Moog Subharmonicon](https://www.moogmusic.com/products/subharmonicon) ... who can resist an analog synth based on the [subharmonic generative music theory of Schillinger](https://en.wikipedia.org/wiki/Joseph_Schillinger).
 [See it in action, with tutorial.](https://www.youtube.com/watch?v=f5rsu8IdN8A) Polyrhythms and subharmonics, oh my.
 A trip to [Perfect Circuit](http://perfectcircuit.com) this weekend? **Or save $600 and do it in software...**